 Try adding a seasonal produce item.
 This is also a great way to get your kids to try new fruits or vegetables, and they can model you eating it too.

 Or, maybe it even looks like preparing something you like in a different way.
 For example, there are so many uses for sweet potatoes!
-You could make a sweet potato pizza crust and top with something fun, or make their favorite burger but make it a mashed sweet potato turkey burger.

 Or, you could try something fun with kiwi or a fun, seasonal item.
 The possibilities are endless.
 This article in Very Well has some good ideas for exposing kids to vegetables.